crs4/notredam/src/dam/kb/tinykb/doc/source/basics.rst

 -------------------------------

 TinyKB classes and objects are handled through the `SQLAlchemy object-relational mapper`_, and thus they can be used with its `query language`_.
-This capability is only partly exposed through the TinyKB :py:class:`Session
-<session.Session>` API, but it is expected to be more widely supported
-(and documented) in the next releases.
+Right now, his capability is only partially exposed through the TinyKB :py:class:`Session <session.Session>` API, but it is expected to be more widely supported (and documented) in the next releases.
 In the mean time, if you're interested in advanced knowledge base queries, you can refer to the ``session.py`` source code for some hints.

 .. _SQLAlchemy object-relational mapper: http://www.sqlalchemy.org/docs/orm/